Case Study: LIBERTY LATUS Used For Helicopter Trainer

 Andrew Connell, Virtalis Technical Director, explained that, “by using a low cost, standard PC, which works from a single graphics card, we have created an off the shelf product which takes only ten minutes to set up.
 We have been able to harness developments in computing power so it offers advances in graphics quality, performance and user interfaces.
 The rest of the system consists of a head-mounted display, a tracking system, two LCD panels and a joystick.

 Like our RAF system, it features three marshalling environments: sea, land and coastline, though in recognition of the variety of helicopters in use around the world, it can feature different models.
 It is simple to customize, so that new local terrain can be easily generated.
-The basic system, complete with a year's support, will cost a shade under $170,000.
-Tailored systems for different helicopters and/or familiar landscapes will cost a bit more."
+Tailored systems for different helicopters and/or familiar landscapes will cost a bit more than the standard model.”

 Two bases responsible for the helicopter training within the RAF, the Central Flying School (Helicopters) and Defence Helicopter Flying School at RAF Shawbury and the Search and Rescue Training Unit at RAF Valley are currently operating the original system.